jkenlooper/puzzle-massive/docs/deployment.md

       /srv/puzzle-massive/
     ```

-7)  Run any migrate scripts if required for this version bump.
+7. Run any migrate scripts if required for this version bump.
 Follow any other
     instructions for the migrate script if needed.

     ```bash
     python api/api/jobs/migrate_from_2_x.py site.cfg
     ```

-8)  Start the new server and switch traffic over to it.
+8. Start the new server and switch traffic over to it.

     After the old server data has been copied over, then start up the new server
     apps with the 'puzzlectl.sh' script.
 It is also good to monitor the logs to see
     if anything is throwing errors.

     ```
     cd /usr/local/src/puzzle-massive/;
     source bin/activate;
     sudo ./bin/puzzlectl.sh start;
-    ./bin/log.sh;
+    sudo ./bin/log.sh;
     ```

     Verify that the new version of Puzzle Massive is running correctly on
     puzzle-green/.
 If everything checks out, then switch the traffic over to
     puzzle.massive.xyz/.